Kathy Maister's Start Cooking

 posted in Pasta, Rice and Grains, Soups, Salads, Sides and Sauces by Kathy Maister

-Brown rice is just like white rice, except that it still has it’s high-fiber bran coating.
+Brown rice, unlike white rice, has a high-fiber bran coating.
 It’s this extra coating that makes brown rice more nutritious than white rice.

 Brown rice has a light tan in color and has a nuttier flavor and chewier texture than white rice.
 (Think of whole-wheat bread vs. white bread!)